 Not Accepted Products:

-The following types of paint and paint related products are excluded from the program, including the empty containers.
+The following types of paint and paint related products are excluded from the program.

 NOTE: Some of these products are accepted by our household hazardous waste recycling program in Ontario.
 Visit the Ontario HHW page for full details.